 Hello Aunt Vadge,

-Actually I want to know something.
 I have pain after sex.
-This time, my vagina was dry.
-I am not a virgin, and have had sex many times with my ex boyfriend, but this time when my new boyfriend and I have sex, my vagina is dry and it feels itchy, inflamed and painful sensation in my posterior fourchette and fossa navicularis area.
+This time my vagina was dry.
+I’m not a virgin and had sex many times with my ex, but now with my new boyfriend my vagina is dry and I get an itchy, inflamed, painful sensation around my posterior fourchette and fossa navicularis.

-Why do I have this problem, and what do I do?
-Does this mean antibiotic or antifungal tablets or cream?
-I don’t really understand what to do at this time.
+Why is this happening, and what do I do?
+Does it mean antibiotic or antifungal tablets or cream?
+I don’t really understand what to do.

 Worried